 I calculate with Coda

-This means I order data, clean it up if necessary.
+This means I order data and clean it up if necessary.
 Once the data sets are ready I look for ways to distill meaningful information.
 LookUps (which permit chaining) and filters play an important role.
 My job mainly consists in finding the right data sets (business owners often have no clue) to connect them intelligently.
-By using sliders, data pickers etc. I help my clients to gain a better understand of what might happen (scenarios).
+By using sliders, data pickers etc. I help my clients to gain a better understanding of what might happen (scenarios).
 Together with my clients we look into the future to spot opportunities and to avoid traps.

 I hope you enjoyed this article.
 If you have questions feel free to reach out.
 Though this article is for free, my work (including advice) won’t be, but there is always room for a chat to see what can be done.
 Besides you find my (for free) contributions to the Coda Community and on Twitter

 My name is Christiaan and I support SMB with calculations (budgets and planning) and I am mainly using Coda to get the job done.

 Not to forget: the Coda Community provides great insights for free once you add a sample doc.
 Paid consulting is often not the way to proceed.